 Chief Cook and Owner/Director

 Jungyun (Adela) was born in Seoul, Korea and attended Sejong University, majoring in arts.
 She relocated to Canada in 2015 and enrolled in a Hotel and Restaurant Management program at Conestoga College.
 In 2018, after graduating, Jungyun realized her dream of starting her own restaurant, by opening Yang Yum.

 Responsible for all of Yang Yum's onsite operations, Jungyun is especially excited to introduce Kitchener-Waterloo to the well-known Korean chicken and kimbap recipes that she enjoyed and grew up with in Seoul.

-Official Yangyum Taster and Owner/Director
+Official Yang Yum Taster and Owner/Director

 Jeremy attended the University of Waterloo and subsequently settled in the area, largely by accident.
-In addition to his responsibilities at Yangyum, Jeremy has acheived a modest amount of obscurity working at a local software company.
+Outside of Yang Yum, Jeremy has acheived a modest amount of obscurity working at a local software company.

 He can often be found on the GO Train to Toronto, dreaming of delicious 갈비.

-Yangyum is a registered corporation of Ontario as 2629214 Ontario Inc.
+Yang Yum is a registered corporation of Ontario as 2629214 Ontario Inc.